Departmental Lecturer in Contemporary Islamic Studies

 Oriental Institute / St Antony's College

-- Islamism, the ulama, and contemporary politics
+- The Arab uprisings, the ulama and contemporary politics

 - Contemporary debates in Islamic thought/law

 - Methodological debates in Islamic studies

 - Normative studies in the Islamic scholarly tradition

 - Book project: Making Islam Autocratic: The Islamic Legitimation of Authoritarianism in the Arab Counter-revolutions